Your state's legal liability car insurance minimums aren't likely to offer you, your loved ones, or the other drivers on the road much protection.

 Here's what those forms of coverage offer in terms of driver protections:

-Like the other kinds of car-insurance coverage mentioned earlier in this article, the amounts of uninsured motorist coverage that are required vary widely between the 20 or so states that mandate it.
+The amounts of uninsured motorist coverage that are required vary widely between the 20 or so states that mandate it.

 Only 13 states currently require drivers to purchase this kind of coverage, and the minimums related to those requirements differ from state to state.